 Step Two: Create and/or Add SSH Keys

 Next you will need to add your SSH key.
-If you already have a key labeled “wpengine_rsa” on your local machine, you can simply add the public key here.
+If you already have a key labeled “wpengine_rsa.pub” on your local machine, you can simply add the public key here.
 If not, please follow SSH Key Management first.
 The SSH key must begin with “ssh-rsa,” with the entire key following on a single line (rather than spread across multiple lines).

-Your computer’s key can be used for all installs your WP Engine User in User Portal has access to.
+Your computer’s key can be used for all installs to which your WP Engine User Portal user has access.
 If you have multiple computers (e.g. one at home, one at work) which you will use to connect over SSH, it is best practice to use a separate key for each.
 You can add multiple SSH keys as needed on this page.

 Step Three: Connect to SSH Gateway

 When connecting to SSH Gateway, you can use the following syntax.
 Be sure to replace the “install” fields with your WP Engine environment name:

 If you do not use an SSH config file to manage multiple keys, you will need to specify which key your machine should use to authenticate the connection like so: